pkutaj/pkutaj.github.io/_posts/2020-02-15-CS-on-comments.md

 ---
 layout: post
-title: CS > CLEAN CODE > On Comments
+title: Programming > CLEAN CODE > On Comments
 ---
 ## the case
 Notes from Uncle Bob's lecture on the role of comments in code